 UN Ocean Decade: Ocean Monitoring

 The outcomes of one research often served as an ingredient for my other projects.
 For instance, 2021-2030 has been declared as the UN Decade for Ocean.
-This means there is a lot of ongoing interest, focus and action on the topic of ocean protection and marine biodiversity conservation at different levels: from local to global.
+This means there is a lot of ongoing interest, focus and action on ocean protection and marine biodiversity conservation at different levels: local to global.

 My experience with measuring anthropogenic activities through seismic data signals analysis would prove very useful here.
 I ended up collaborating with ocean observatories around the world (US, Canada, Spain and New Zealand) to get access to their hydrophone data.
 I analyzed 25 years of cumulative data to create a time series of changes in underwater noise levels before and during the lockdown.

 The open-source web app www.MonitorMyOcean.com powered by open data became the tool to bring attention to the issue of rising underwater ocean noise amongst policymakers within Canada and other parts of the world.
 The App got endorsed by the UNESCO-IOC as a UN Ocean Decade Activity and won several other awards, including the EU Youth 4 Ocean Award, which gave me the funding to attend the 2022 UN Ocean Conference in Lisbon and present my work.

 Solving Hard Problems and Working for Social Justice: An everyday effort